IRCAD/trusted_code_nsd/README.md

    ```

 # Data checking
-   - Download the data folder "TRUSTED_submission"
+   - Download the data folder "TRUSTED_dataset_for_submission"
-   - Check the folder structure which is given in the file README.txt in the folder "TRUSTED_submission"
+   - Check the folder structure which is given in the file README.txt in the folder "TRUSTED_dataset_for_submission"

 # Data processing and analysis
 This step describes the operations to run to estimate the ground-truth (GT) annotations, to quantitatively compare the estimated GT and the annotations provided by human experts, and to prepare the data used for baseline methods evaluation.